Featured Products

 Before installing the new filters, lubricate their seals with a thin oil film.
 You can use some of the oil dripping from the housing.

-Although the operator’s manual mentions using a wrench to install the filters, we recommend doing it hand-tight as people tend to overtighten spin-on filters when using tools.
+Although the operator’s manual mentions using a wrench to install the filters, we recommend doing it hand-tight, as people tend to overtighten spin-on filters when using tools.

 Conclusion